kamo04/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 creates a script that creates a alias
-Create a command hello user where user is the current Linux user
+Creates a command hello user where user is the current Linux user Adds actions to the path.